Anne Ray Foundation

 For the Seven Named Beneficiaries

-While external organizations cannot apply, the foundation's approach to its beneficiaries offers insights:
+While external organisations cannot apply, the foundation's approach to its beneficiaries offers insights:

-1. Long-Term Partnership Focus: The foundation emphasizes "engaged relationships with grantee partners" and invests in organizational capacity building, leadership development, and operational capabilities.
+1. Long-Term Partnership Focus: The foundation emphasises "engaged relationships with grantee partners" and invests in organisational capacity building, leadership development, and operational capabilities.

-2. Community-Based Programs: MACP explicitly favors "community-based, on-the-ground programs rather than policy initiatives or endowments."
-Programs should demonstrate direct community impact.
+2. Community-Based Programmes: MACP explicitly favours "community-based, on-the-ground programmes rather than policy initiatives or endowments."
+Programmes should demonstrate direct community impact.

 3. Attention to Overlooked Causes: The foundation places "particular attention to overlooked causes" - projects addressing underserved populations or neglected issues align with the founder's values.

-4. Multi-Year Support: With a median grant duration of 36 months and 53% renewal rate, the foundation supports sustained initiatives rather than one-off projects.
+4. Multi-Year Support: The foundation supports sustained initiatives rather than one-off projects.

 5. Strategic Domain Alignment: Projects should clearly align with one or more of the seven funding domains (Environment, Quality of Life, Disaster Relief & Recovery, Arts & Cultures, Animal Welfare, Teachers & Students, Legacy & Opportunity).

-6. Operational Excellence: Given the foundation's investment in grantee capacity, demonstrating strong organizational management, leadership, and sustainability plans is critical.
+6. Operational Excellence: Given the foundation's investment in grantee capacity, demonstrating strong organisational management, leadership, and sustainability plans is critical.

 Key Takeaways for Grant Writers